alistairdunn1/GrowthVB/Mathematics_Methods.md

 ## 1. Introduction

-The von Bertalanffy growth function (VBGF) is one of the most widely used models in fisheries science to describe the growth of individual fish.
+The von Bertalanffy growth function (VBGF) is one of the most used models in fisheries science to describe the growth of individual fish.
 This document outlines the mathematical framework for both frequentist and Bayesian implementations of the VBGF as implemented in the `growthVB` package.

 ## 2. The Von Bertalanffy Growth Function